-My romantic suspense novella, The Scottish Diamond, is now available on pre-order on Amazon.
-I really enjoyed writing this story, not least because it’s set in Edinburgh, the capital of Scotland, and a city I love.
+My romantic suspense In the Mouth of the Wolf is partly set in Edinburgh, the capital of Scotland, and a city I love.
 If you’ve ever visited Edinburgh, you’ll know how easy it is to dream up romance and mystery in this unique and beautiful city.

-Setting is important to me in all my stories, and in The Scottish Diamond I really felt the setting almost became a character in its own right, from the very opening scenes.
+Setting is important to me in all my stories, and in In the Mouth of the Wolf I really felt the setting almost became a character in its own right, from the very opening scenes.

-I thought I’d post some photos here today, interspersed with some extracts from The Scottish Diamond, so you can get a taster of my mysterious and romantic tale.
+I thought I’d post some photos here today, interspersed with some extracts from the story so you can get a taster of my mysterious and romantic tale.

 I had a premonition, even before the plane landed in Edinburgh, that things between us were about to take a turn for the worse.
 The weather was not on our side.
 On a clear day, there would be glorious views over Scotland as the plane descended; the sea lapping the coast, the arches of the Forth Bridge rising and falling over the river, and the Highlands just visible in the north, all greens and soft greys.
 But summer was over, and with the approach of autumn a low, sullen mist clung to the ground, swallowing up the aircraft as we made our descent, and creeping up to our windows as we juddered down the runway.